fernandaagr/ledBlink-johnny-five-firebase/README.md

 ## Setup:
 1) Node.js;
-2) Setup arduino borad:
+2) Setup arduino board:
-  Upload StandarFirmata sketch so the instructions can transmited to the board via usb serial.
+  Upload StandadFirmata sketch so the instructions can be transmited to the board via usb serial.
 3) Run: npm install johnny-five;